El Salvador’s Freedom Passport: Complete Program Breakdown for Bitcoin Holders

 Here is how the process works step by step.

 Step 1: Engage 21 CBI.
 We assess your eligibility, explain the program in detail, and prepare your complete application package.
-You sign an engagement letter and pay our 5% advisory fee ($49,950) and the $999 per-person application fee.
-We handle everything from here.
-Estimated: 1 to 2 weeks.
+You sign an engagement letter.
+Our 5% advisory fee ($50,000) is structured so the bulk is payable at approval, not at engagement; you are not out $50,000 on a denial.
+Per-person application fees ($999 each, additional applicants only) are billed at filing.
+Estimated: 1 week.

 Step 2: Due Diligence and Evaluation.
 Your application is submitted to The Bitcoin Office and the Dirección General de Migración y Extranjería.
 Comprehensive background checks run through international criminal databases, sanctions screening, source of funds verification, and AML/CTF compliance review.
-Biometric enrollment at an approved location: El Salvador, Los Angeles, Seville, or Dubai.
-Estimated: 2 to 4 weeks.
+No in-country visit required during this phase.
+Estimated: 2 to 3 weeks.

 Step 3: Approval and Contribution.
 You receive approval from The Bitcoin Office.
-You transfer the $1 million government contribution in Bitcoin or USDT to the designated government wallet.
+You transfer the $1,000,000 government contribution in Bitcoin or USDT to the designated government wallet.
 No fiat.
 Estimated: 1 to 2 weeks.

 Step 4: Citizenship Granted.
 You receive your Salvadoran citizenship certificate, biometric passport (6-year validity, renewable), and national identification.
 Citizenship is permanent and hereditary.
+Biometrics are collected post-issuance at a Salvadoran consulate (El Salvador, Los Angeles, or Seville; additional Gulf-region locations planned).
 Children born after citizenship is granted automatically receive Salvadoran citizenship.
 Estimated: 1 to 2 weeks.

 No visit to El Salvador is required during the application process.
 No interview.
 No language test.
 The entire process is remote.
-Biometric enrollment is the only in-person requirement, and it can be done in Los Angeles, Seville, or Dubai rather than in El Salvador itself.
+Biometric enrollment is the only in-person requirement, and it can be done in Los Angeles or Seville (additional Gulf-region locations planned) rather than in El Salvador itself.

 Eligibility And Due Diligence